 I’ve always been particularly drawn to jumbo-size acoustics.
 I learned to play guitar in the early 1970’s when John Denver was at the height of his career, and the sound he got from his jumbo Guild 6 and 12 string guitars made an impression on me that lasts to this day.
 I own one of the rare and coveted Guild JF-100 jumbos… arguably the most beautiful of any of the Guild models, and to my eye a rival with the Gibson SJ-200 for the top spot, esthetically speaking.
 These two famous jumbo acoustics formed the inspiration for the Dogwood Kingston Jumbo.

-The Kingston has a large sound with impressive volume and bass presence.
-As with all Dogwood acoustics, the Kingston is fully voiced and tuned for maximum tonal quality.
-The tops for Kingston jumbos are selected from those scoring very high during the static and dynamic testing that all potential Dogwood top sets undergo.
-Due the large mass of a jumbo top, it is especially important to use a high quality top with an excellent stiffness-to-weight ratio.
+The Kingston has a large sound with impressive volume and is specifically tuned for a great bass response, without sacrificing the trebles.
+The tops for Kingston jumbos are selected specifically for low mass.
+Due the larger size of a jumbo guitar, it is especially important to use a top with an excellent stiffness-to-weight ratio to avoid weak trebles and muddy midrange.
 The top and the back are tuned to specific, complimentary fundamental resonances.
 This makes for a wonderful grand piano type tone without sounding boomy.
-You will immediately hear the clarity when you play a Kingston.
+You will immediately hear the clarity when you play a Kingston, with a slightly emphasized bass response compared to other Dogwood models.

 - High scoring Sitka Spruce top from reserve stock

-- Top and back tuned and voiced using my computer assisted method combined with skilled listening
+- Top and back hand tuned and voiced

 - Indian Rosewood sides and back (other woods available)